PCnferri/WAGISA25/Readme.md

     print('currentEditor: {}'.format(currentEditor))
     print('userInitials: {}'.format(userInitials))

-## Part 2: join tax parcels to layer and export features
+## Part 2: Join Tax Parcels & Export Features
-Once the schema is validated, the script joins the Excel data with the Parcel layer using the "TaxParcelNumber" field, creating a combined dataset.
-It then selects the tax parcels from the Pierce County layer where the joined  "TaxParcelNumber" is not null.
-This selection is exported as a feature class to the user’s default geodatabase, allowing the user to edit the data and add notes during pre-site assessments.

-Since Pierce County ArcGIS Online users are not authorized to publish data, appraisers also need a GeoJSON output to upload the assigned tax parcels to ArcGIS Online.
-This GeoJSON layer will be referenced using Fieldmaps on iPads during physical assessments.
-After generating the outputs, the selection is cleared in preparation for a new one.
+The script joins Excel data to the Parcels layer, selects parcels with matching TaxParcelNumber, and exports them as a feature class in the user's geodatabase.
+Since Pierce County ArcGIS Pro users are not authorized to publish data online, a GeoJSON output is also created for use in FieldMaps on iPads during assessments.
+The selection is then cleared for the next operation.

     # Creating new outputs
     try: